LumexUI/composable/README.md

 ## Quick start

-1. Clone the repo and open the project
+1. Clone the repo and open it (don't run; it won't compile because we haven't added necessary components yet)
-2. Install a small CLI tool that automates copying files into your project
+2. Install a small CLI tool to copy components into the project

 ```sh
 dotnet tool install --global LumexUI.Cli   # installs the CLI tool globally